kirjavascript/quine-howto/README.md

 data = "; print('data = ' . addQuotes(data) . data)"; print('data = ' . addQuotes(data) . data)
 ```

-This transform allows us to print the string in two different ways, as data and as code.
-And we have our quine!
+This transform allows us to print the string in two different ways, and we have our quine!

 Ruby provides a sort of debug view for a string that gives the same solution: